daattali/daattali.github.io/_posts/2015-05-31-shinyjs-extend.md

 About a month ago I made [an announcement](http://deanattali.com/2015/04/23/shinyjs-r-package/) about the initial release of `shinyjs`.
 After some feedback, a few feature requests, and numerous hours of work, I'm excited to say that a new version of `shinyjs` v0.0.6.2 was made available on CRAN this week.
 The package's main objective is to make shiny app development better and easier by allowing you to perform many useful functions with simple R code that would normally require JavaScript coding.
 Some of the features include hiding/showing elements, enabling/disabling inputs, resetting an input to its original value, and many others.

+## Update (2015-06-23)

+The package has gone through some more major updates and has extra features, such as a `colourInput` (which is exactly what it sounds like - an input control to let users select colours).
+For the most up-to-date information, see the [README on GitHub](https://github.com/daattali/shinyjs#readme).

 ## Table of contents

 - [Availability](#availability)